Reykjavik and South Iceland

-This research expedition will focus on conducting cultural and environmental field research for our publications on Iceland.
-There are three main project objectives for the summer of 2018 and we are looking for researchers to join one of our teams.
-Researchers will travel to Iceland for 8 days of field research and then spend 2-3 months after to synthesize the information as a contribution to the book we will be publishing.
-The ultimate goal of this publication is to provide travelers with insight into the majestic world they will be traveling through.
-This will include information on the island's geography, geology, wildlife, plants, marine life, natural resources, economy, historic and current culture, as well as tourism and its impacts.
+This summers research expeditions in Iceland will focus on conducting cultural and environmental field research for our upcoming “Anthology of Iceland” publication and our “Hiking Trails of Iceland” publication.
+Researchers will travel to Iceland for 8 days of field research and then spend 2-3 months, before and after the field research, to synthesize the information to be included in the book we will be publishing.
+The ultimate goal of these publications is to provide travelers with insight into the majestic world they will be traveling through.
+This will include information on the island's geography, geology, wildlife, plants, marine life, natural resources, hiking trails, economy, historic and current culture, as well as tourism and its impacts.

-This internship offers you the opportunity to complete pre-trip investigative research, conduct action research for one week in Iceland and spend 2-3 months wrapping up your research from your home or university during the fall semester.
-Field research in Iceland will be 8 days, June, July, or August, 2018, depending on which team you are selected for.
+This internship offers you the opportunity to complete pre-trip investigative research, conduct action research for one week in Iceland and spend 2-3 months wrapping up your research from your home or university during the remaining summer or fall semester.
+Field research in Iceland will be 8 days during June, July, or August, 2019, depending on which team you are selected for.

-Team 2 Reykjavik: Explore numerous hiking trails in Iceland in order to collect information to develop a hiking guide to the Reykjavik region.
-This will include creating an online interactive geospatial story map in order to convey additional information such as video from our drones.
-The primary focus will be to conduct research on the numerous day hikes near Reykjavik and include naturalist and cultural information to help people understand the world they are traveling through.
+Objective 1: “Hiking Trails of Iceland” Publication: Explore and document numerous hiking trails in the Reykjavik and southern region of Iceland in order to collect information to add to our printed paperback trail guide and develop an interactive electronic version.
+This will include creating an online interactive geospatial story maps in order to convey additional information such as video from our drones.
+The primary focus will be to conduct research on the numerous day hikes within driving distance of Reykjavik and include naturalist and cultural information to help people understand the world they are traveling through.

-Team 3: Cultural Research: Research the historical and modern culture of Iceland and the cultural similarities and differences between the United States and Iceland.
-This will include topics such as gender roles, family dynamics, immigration, police culture, crime, cultural norms, racism, and other related topics.
+Objective 2: Cultural Research-“Anthology of Iceland” Publication: The researches on the cultural teams will for working towards developing an anthology of Icelandic culture specific to the Reykjavik and southern region of Iceland.
+Research the historical and modern culture of Iceland and the cultural similarities and differences between the United States and Iceland.
+This will include topics such as gender roles, family dynamics, immigration, police culture, crime, cultural norms, racism, tourism impacts, sustainability, natural resources, the environmental topics, and other creative writing pieces.

 What this internship offers you

-1. You become a contributor in a Global Treks publication.
+1. You become a contributor in a Global Treks publication (Print or online interactive material).

 2. Gain experience designing, researching, collecting, and synthesizing data.